Wolfgang Rihm

 Note that, respecting the demands of plurivocity and univocity, vibrations always travel a two-way street: in one direction as sound, toward the exterior, and in the other direction as content, toward the interior.
 The boundaries fluctuate, yet we experience the transitions as ruptures because we lack the organ that can simultaneously apprehend an abstract conception as sensory experience and sensory experience as an abstract conception.
 And that is just fine.
 It means that it is we who remain in movement, it is we who—once music speaks to us or words move us—have to substitute for this impossible simultaneity a feeling of a distance travelled.
 In a word, it is we who, in linking the two, bring to life something new.

-SPOTIFY: WOLFGANG RIHM, IN DEN FLÜSSEN NÖRDLICH DER ZUKUNFT (ATEMWENDER I)
+IN DEN FLÜSSEN NÖRDLICH DER ZUKUNFT

 In den Flüssen nördlich der Zukunft